Tinkerforge/generators/vbnet/readme.txt

 * Select Tinkerforge.dll
 * Click OK

-Before the project can be tested Visual Studio needs to know th correct start
+Before the project can be tested Visual Studio needs to know the correct start
 object:

 * Right click on the project in Solution Explorer